 Cambodian opposition leader says she will be back

 ‘We are risking our lives.
-We will go to Cambodia empty-handed with bare hands,’ Ms Sochua told reporters this week.
+We will go to Cambodia empty-handed with bare hands,’ Ms Sochua told reporters.

 There has long been a body of opinion among opposition parties outside Cambodia that the population is waiting for a signal to rise and overthrow the current Cambodian regime which is thought to have become deeply unpopular in the country for its increasingly authoritarian methods and its closer relationship with China which has seen huge numbers of Chinese investors and businessmen flocking to the country.